jdelStrother/firebug-ujs/README.markdown

 TODO
 ----

+__NOTE:__ github's markdown engine sucks ass.  my TODO list is right.  github is wrong.  stupid thing ...

  * create selenium tests
- * clean-up FirebugUJS js so it's not so icky
+ * clean-up [FirebugUJS.js][js] so it's not so icky
    * need the selenium tests first so i can "refactor ruthlessly"
  * add options for the extension, so i can enable/disable things, including:
    * the whole extension